 A home equity second mortgage loan is a one-time lump sum loan that is repaid based on a fixed rate and a fixed term.
 It does not have the flexibility and convenience of the line of credit where you can get additional advances, but it does give you the peace of mind of knowing exactly what your payment and rate will be for the term of the loan.

 Fees & Costs

-You'll pay no closing costs (fees) at all when you apply for an ECU Home Equity Loan as long as you borrow at least $15,000.
-For loans less than $15,000, the only charge is $150.00 for closing costs.
-Fee reimbursement of up to $300 required for lines closed within 24 months.
+You'll pay little to no closing costs (fees) at all when you apply for a new ECU Home Equity Loan or Home Equity Line of Credit.
+New Home Equity loan amounts less than $15,000 are charged $150 in closing costs.
+We do require a fee reimbursement of up to $300 required for lines closed within 24 months.
 Other financial institutions may charge you application fees, annual fees, transaction fees, title examination fees, appraisal fees.
 These fees can easily add up to several hundreds of dollars!